Divide-By-0/blog/content/posts/conviction_convos.md

 ## Chat 4: Focus is the Superpower (A discussion with mentor 3)

-I was asking this mentor how to deal with accelerating my projects, and feeling like I hadn't done many concrete things the past few months even though I'd made progress on a bunch of projects, and so on.
+I was asking this mentor what to do post-college, how to deal with accelerating my projects, and feeling like I hadn't done many concrete things the past few months even though I'd made progress on a bunch of projects.

 #### Productivity and Output